ArduPilot/ardupilot_wiki/common/source/docs/common-apm-navigation-extended-kalman-filter-overview.rst

 :ref:`EK2_ALT_SOURCE <EK2_ALT_SOURCE>` which sensor to use as the primary altitude source

 -  0 : use barometer (default)
 -  1 : use range finder.  **Do not use this option unless the vehicle is being flown indoors where the ground is flat**.
-For terrain following please see :ref:`copter <terrain-following>` and :ref:`plane specific terrain following instructions <common-terrain-following>`) which do not require changing this parameter
+For terrain following please see :ref:`copter <terrain-following>` and :ref:`plane specific terrain following instructions <common-terrain-following>` which do not require changing this parameter.
 -  2 : use GPS.
 Useful when GPS quality is very good and barometer drift could be a problem.
 For example if the vehicle will perform long distance missions with altitude changes of >100m.

 :ref:`EK2_ALT_M_NSE <dev:extended-kalman-filter_ekf_alt_noise>`: Default is "1.0".
 Lower number reduces reliance on accelerometers, increases reliance on barometer.